 Sleep Apnea -Hunters with sleep apnea that need to be on a breathing machine at night ( CPAP Machine ) need to let us know prior to your hunt so that we can accommodate to your special needs.
 You will also need to bring a battery pack for you CPAP machine to get you through the night while the generator is off.
 OXYGEN - Hunters on full or part time oxygen are advised not to hunt in our elevation.
 The determination of your capabilities to hunt or not will depend on your medical advisors and our staff.
 Hunts are also called seasons:example the 2nd hunt is the 2nd season.

 If you choose to make payments see hunt dates & pricing page.
-Non-hunting guest are charged $ 750.00 per season and their payment is due in full before April 1st, 2017.
+Non-hunting guest are charged $ 750.00 per season and their payment is due in full before April 1st of the year you plan to attend.
 NON-HUNTERS CANNOT CARRY A WEAPON OR GO IN THE FIELD.
 NON-HUNTERS THAT HAVE A TAG WITH THEIR NAME ON IT MUST PAY HUNTER PRICES.
 NON-HUNTERS THAT WISH TO GO IN THE FIELD MUST PAY HUNTER PRICES.

-License fees - All licenses have a $ 3.00 non-refundable application fee, a .25 cent search and rescue fee and a .75 cent surcharge for the Wildlife Management Public Education Fund.
-Habitat Stamp - A Colorado Wildlife Habitat Stamp is required of people ages 19-64 who buy hunting or fishing licenses.
-With a license purchase a stamp is $ 5.00 and required with each of the first two licenses bought in a calendar year ( $ 10.25 total ).
+License fees - All licenses have a $ 8.00 Resident non-refundable application fee, or a $ 10.00 Non-Resident non-refundable application fee plus .25 cent search and rescue fee and a $ 1.50 surcharge for the Wildlife Management Public Education Fund.
+Habitat Stamp - A Colorado Wildlife Habitat Stamp is required of people ages 18-64 who buy hunting or fishing licenses.
+With a license purchase a stamp is $ 11.50 and required with licenses bought in a calendar year.
 The stamp also allows access to state wildlife areas or state trust lands leased by the DOW.
+A Lifetime Habitat Stamp is $345.11

-Gratuities - Tipping is like anywhere else you receive a service, most hunters tip the guides and cooks 10 to 20 % of the cost of their hunt.
+Gratuities - Tipping is like anywhere else you receive a service and is considered customary & courteous to leave 15 - 20 % of the cost of your hunt.
 REMEMBER GUIDES DO NOT GET PAID - THEY WORK FOR YOU AND FOR TIPS ONLY.

 Arriving & Departing - Please plan to arrive on your arrival date and depart on your departure date due to other hunters occupying the lodge for their hunt season.